Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Get extra protection for your car's windshield and windows with optional glass coverage.

-The glass is one of the most at-risk parts of the car, which is exactly why some car insurance providers will often offer no deductible windshield glass replacement as an optional extra.
+Glass is one of the most at-risk parts of the car, which is exactly why some car insurance providers offer no deductible windshield glass replacement as an optional extra.
 Find out when it’s worth it to add glass coverage to your car insurance policy.

 Does car insurance cover broken glass?

 It depends.
 Different insurers may have their own conditions, but generally, you can expect car insurance to cover damage to windows and windshields, as it does other parts of the car.
 However, be aware that your deductible may rise after multiple claims, making it increasingly more expensive to cover repairs through your policy.

 Typically, insurers are able to choose whether they want to pay to repair or replace the glass as appropriate.
 Generally, this will simply be done based on the mechanic’s recommendation.

 Car insurers will typically offer a lifetime guarantee on all repairs carried out by their approved providers, including glass repair and replacement, so it’s in everyone’s best interest to make sure it’s fixed properly, whether that means repair or replacement.

 Depending on the policy, you should be able to claim these costs under car insurance but: